duke-malaria-collaboratory/BRAVA/README.md

-# Running the haplotype calling pipeline with Snakemake
+# Running the haplotype/variant calling pipeline with Snakemake

-Overview: Using human or mosquito samples from Webuye, Kenya, evaluate the extent to which there are unique haplotypes among two polymorphic gene targets: AMA, CSP.
+Overview: Using samples from amplicon deep sequencing from gene targets, either call haplotypes or call variants.

 Method: Targeted amplicon deep sequencing which produces forward and reverse fastq files for each sample.